UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/README.md

 To select a year to view data for, use the slider.

 To select a metric and country, use the dropdown slider.
-The corresponding line charts will change depending on this selection.
+The corresponding line charts and bubble chart will change depending on this selection.

 ---